Bourton-on-the-Water Parish Council

 Each year the Council establishes its budget for the following financial year.
 As part of this exercise, the Council also sets its precept for the year ahead.
 This is the sum paid over to the Parish Council by each household as a proportion of the total annual Council Tax payment which is collected from residents by CDC.

-At its meeting on 3rd January 2018, the Parish Council approved its budget and precept for the year 2018-19, the precept being the share of money each household pays to CDC as Council Tax which comes back to the Parish Council to help fund services and amenities provided by it (eg the local Cemeteries, play areas, allotment sites, Community Centre etc) throughout the year.
-In 2018-19 the amount of money a Band D household will pay to the Parish Council will be £75.72 for the whole year.
+At its meeting on 9th January 2019, the Parish Council approved its budget and precept for the year 2019-20, the precept being the share of money each household pays to the Parish Council to help fund services and amenities provided by it (eg the local Cemeteries, play areas, allotment sites, Community Centre etc).
+In 2019-20 the Council approved a precept of £150,957; this money will be collected from the 1,817 contributing local households.
+This means that the amount of money a Band D household will pay in 2019-20 to the Parish Council to maintain its assets will be £83.07pa.
+This money will be collected by CDC for onward forwarding to the Parish Council, and the sum will be shown within the breakdown of taxes on each household’s annual Council Tax bill.

 The Council is also required, by law, to set aside a certain sum as a contingency fund in order to be able to respond to emergencies – the level of funds that must be set aside are reviewed annually with reference to its responsibilities at that time, and are set out in the annual Reserves Risk Assessment which is subject to approval by the external auditors.
-Given the wide range of responsibilities in its care this fund is considerable and, in order to maximise these monies, the Council has now agreed to invest these funds and generate income from its reserves.
-Again, the Council has been guided in its choice of investment vehicle by guidance issued by government relating to acceptable local authority investments; accordingly, the Council will invest its fixed reserves in the Local Authority Property Fund (LAMIT) which is deemed to be a specified and low risk investment which can nevertheless generate good levels of income.
-Income generated from this investment will be used to fund additional projects within the community, thereby improving local infra-structure.
+Reserves have been reviewed and set at appropriate levels for 2019-20.

 Refer to CDC web-site for full details of all Council Tax payments for each local council in the Cotswold District.